xuhdev/homepage-octopress-old/source/_posts/2012-03-31-archive-a-git-superproject-and-its-submodules.markdown

     chmod +x git-archive-all

-Then copy this script to one of your directory in the [PATH environment variable](http://en.wikipedia.org/wiki/PATH_\(variable\)) and switch your working directory to the root directory of your Git repository.
+Then copy this script to one of your directories in the [PATH environment variable](http://en.wikipedia.org/wiki/PATH_\(variable\)) and switch your working directory to the root directory of your Git repository.
 Run the following command to archive the Git repository and its submodules: